 Effects on the Digestive and Cardiovascular Systems

-Most unhealthy foods are loaded with carbohydrates with no fibre.
+Most unhealthy foods are loaded with carbohydrates with no fiber.
 When your digestive system breaks down these foods, the carbohydrates are released as glucose into your bloodstream.
-As a result, your blood sugar level increases and to lower the sugar level, pancreas release insulin.
+As a result, your blood sugar level increases and to lower the sugar level, the pancreas release insulin.

-As your body utilize the sugar, its high level returns to normal.
+As your body utilizes the sugar, its high level returns to normal.

 This blood sugar process is highly regulated by your body, and as long as you’re healthy, your organs can properly handle these sugar issues.
 This increases your risk for insulin resistance, type 2 diabetes, and weight gain.